segmentio/segment-docs/src/connections/destinations/catalog/webhooks/index.md

 ### Retries

-Our webhooks destination will retry any failed requests once.
+Our webhooks destination will retry any request that returns 5xx errors, multiple times, for a maximum of 4 hours.